jmePhonon/jmePhonon/docs/ContributionAndDevelopment.md

 - **deploy** moves releases into a deploy folder

-### I don't like docker/I'm not afraid by dependencies/Install Gentoo
+### I don't like docker/I'm not afraid of dependencies/Install Gentoo

 You can still run the build tasks without using docker by replacing `make.sh` with `gradle`. eg.
 ```bash